ed-kung/CSUN-Econ-433/labs/lab02/README.md

 13. Fortunately, it is easy for us to change the data type of a variable.
 To change the data type of `MARST` from integer to categorical, type `df$MARST <- as.factor(df$MARST)`.

+14. Now type `str(df)` again.
+You will see that `MARST` now has the data type of `factor`, which is what we want.

+15. Type `summary(df$MARST)` to show a summary of the variable `MARST`.
+You will see that 148,220 rows have a value of 1, 9,460 rows have a value of 2, and so on.
+You can check the [IPUMS website](https://usa.ipums.org/usa-action/variables/MARST#codes_section) for the definitions of these numerical codes.